-Modernize public sector management through e-governance and establish an action plan to develop, implement and promote smart governments
+Modernize public sector management through e-governance.

 Promote the usage of e-government platforms and integrate the existing e-government with e-Planning Process to create an integrated government both from the standpoint of the administration and the citizen.

 Current system is established with the view of the analogue society, which emerged in the days before the Internet, so a reform, which should be based on the digital society, should be made in keeping with changes of the times